tesonet/frontend-party/README.md

 #Miscellaneous

-    Some issue related to Promises, will update when fix it - X - Your app must work on all modern browsers and IE11+ V - Use JS bundler (Webpack preferred)
+    V - Your app must work on all modern browsers and IE11+ V - Use JS bundler (Webpack preferred)
     V - Use npm scripts or gulp for running tasks